pvarney/PiLN/README.md

 # PiLN
-Raspberry Pi Electric Kiln Controller
+Raspberry Pi Kiln Controller

-This is my first foray into Python, Git, RPi, etc
+This is my first foray into Python, Git, RPi, etc - Please be kind ;-)

-This is what I hope to accomplish:
+This is what I hoped to accomplish:

 - Create a PID controller in Python to control an electric kiln.
 The program takes target temperature, rate, hold time and interval seconds as inputs.
 - Daemonize it